Newbrict/obsidian-obligator/README.md

    previous note from the current note.
 If there is no previous note, then these variables will be blank.

- * {{ obligate * * * }} is a very powerful template.
+ * {{ obligate * * * }} is a very powerful macro.
 It lets you set up
    recurring to-do items in your template.
 It uses a simplified version of the cron syntax, where the asterisk represent day-of-the-month, month-of-the-year, and day-of-the-week in that order.
 See [crontab.guru](https://crontab.guru) to play around with the syntax.
-The obligate template will add the immediately proceeding line if you the date matches **for any day between your last note and today**.
+The obligate macro will add the immediately proceeding line if you the date matches **for any day between your last note and today**.
 See the [example template file](example/daily_note.md) for plenty of common examples.
 If you are confused about this and want some